VirtualPatientEngine/sva-workshop/README.md

 > conda activate sva_demo

-2. Install the Kallisto package (popular for single cell analysis)
+2. Install the Kallisto package (popular for single-cell analysis)
 > conda install kallisto

 3. Install the kb-python package that consist of some bustools required to perform preprocessing of the dataset